 While Tomboys are subject to Flanderization, according to which they all hate "girly things" (like the color pink, dressing up, playing house, shopping), many in Real Life simply happen to fall outside of gender norms in a few respects; aside from these "quirks", a Tomboy might also have "feminine" interests.
 Even if she doesn't, she need not have any antipathy toward those who do.
 Indeed, her best friend may be a Girly Girl.
 There are generally two types of tomboys, depending on their degree of masculinity vs. femininity:

 - Butch Tomboy tends to be very masculine, to the point of actually being "manly", and has very few, if any, feminine qualities and interests.
 She may also hate anything that is girly and feminine, such as the color pink.

 - Effeminate Tomboy tends to be fairly masculine, but not overly masculine, nor overly feminine either, although she does not necessarily hate traditionally "girly" things.
-Although most of her qualities and interests are masculine, she may also have a few "feminine" qualities and interests as well.
+Most of her qualities and interests are masculine, while some of her qualities and interests are feminine as well.

 Between the two types of tomboys, the effeminate tomboy is considered somewhat more socially acceptable than the butch tomboy.
 Keep in mind that our views of gender have actually changed over time, and some traits which now might be considered masculine or feminine, actually weren't in the past, so this is mostly only valid for modern characters.
 And also keep in mind that just because a girl is a tomboy does not necessarily mean that she is a lesbian, they're split into three types, such as straight, gay, and bisexual.